 It’s essential to do some work beforehand so you’re clear on what you will or will not negotiate and what type of tenant would be best for your property.
 Create a strong, standardized application process that covers essential details.
-This ensures that nothing is overlooked when the time comes to find a new tenant.
+This ensures that nothing is overlooked when you hire a letting agent to find a new tenant.

 Before the need for a new tenant arises, you should have established criteria for qualification.
 These are the necessary characteristics of a tenant for the particular space.
 For example, you may only want to lease to non-competing businesses in a retail environment.
 If you aren’t willing to do a lot of renovation or custom building, the tenant must be one that is happy with the general layout of the space as-is.

 A good way to get started on this is to ask the tenant for a copy of their business plan.
 This gives you an idea of their size, target audience, primary activities, and space requirements.

 A preliminary screening of prospective tenant can reveal financial red flags and is an essential step early in the process.
 It should include a state background check such as this Arizona background check and credit information, at the minimum.
 You might want to opt for a national background check similar to the afp national police check in Australia for thoroughness.
 It can be time-consuming, but it may save you from potential future issues that could arise.
 If you don’t have time to complete this step yourself, services like Experian will do it for you.
 Their service is free to property owners, and provides this vital information on potential tenants:

 - Credit Score, Credit Rating and Credit Score factors